The geothermal waters of Blue Lagoon in Iceland

-Or if you’d settle for just a good authentic cup of Icelandic coffee, you can do a quick visit to the Blue Lagoon Cafe.
+If you’d settle for just a good authentic cup of Icelandic coffee or a snack, you can do a quick visit to the Blue Lagoon Cafe.

 Blue Lagoon may be in danger

 As we said before, the lagoon is situated in Grindavik.
-It is a really active volcanic area, and this is also why it is here.
+It is a really active area, and this is also why it is here.
 Without volcanic activity, you couldn’t enjoy these warm waters.
 The heat has to come from somewhere!

 But everything comes at a price!

-On late January 2020, an earthquake of magnitude 3.7 took place in the Grindavik area, followed by one of 3.6.
-Earthquakes of this intensity here are not really common.
+On late January 2020, an bigger earthquake took place in the Grindavik area.
+Earthquakes like this here are not really common.

-In fact magma is accumulating in the underground of the Reykjanes peninsula.
+In fact there is more and more magma in the underground of the Reykjanes peninsula.
 This caused thousands of small earthquakes only in 2020.
-The danger is therefore that this leads to a volcanic eruption.
+The danger is therefore that this leads to an eruption.

 The authorities then put Grindavik area in a yellow alert.
-There's no need to evacuate or to cancel your bookings to Blue Lagoon, no worries.
-But volcanic activity in being watched very closely.
+There's no need to cancel your bookings to Blue Lagoon, no worries.
+But the activity is being watched very closely.

-If this activity leads to a volcanic eruption, then it could destroy both the lagoon and the international airport of Keflavik.
+If the volcanoes erupt, then it could destroy both the lagoon and the international airport of Keflavik.
 The last one happened approximatively 800 years ago.

 But no worries, we are far from this at the moment.
-Plus, we would have signs of a possible eruption way before it happens.
-That would let enough time to the people to evacuate.
+Plus, we would have signs of a possible eruption before it happens.
+That would let enough time to the people to leave.